-Line 7 - Single
+Box 7 - Single

-File a single claim if you were single on December 31, 2012.
-You are single if any of the following apply to you.
+File a single claim if you were single on December 31, 2016.
+You are single if any of the following apply to you:

-- You have never been married. - You are legally separated under a decree of divorce or of separate maintenance. - You were widowed before January 1, 2012, and you did not remarry in 2012, and you do not qualify to file as a qualifying widow or widower with dependent children for federal income tax purposes.
+- you have never been married; - you are legally separated under a decree of divorce or of separate maintenance; or - you were widowed before January 1, 2016, and you did not remarry in 2016, and you do not qualify to file as a qualifying widow or widower with dependent children for federal income tax purposes.

-Read the information on page 1, under the heading "Who Can Use Form 140ET?" and answer the question on line 8.
+Read the information on page 2, under the heading "Who Can File Form 140ET?" and answer the question on page 1, line 8.